epigen/CellWhisperer/README.md

 # CellWhisperer

-CellWhisperer project
+This is the *private* `main`` branch.
+Development is carried on here.

+The `public` branch contains the source code that is shown to the public, with full commit history.

+When releasing code to the [public repository](https://github.com/epigen/cellwhisperer), we prune the history.

-TODO For more information on project management, follow https://github.com/epigen/cellwhisperer/wiki
+For more information on project management, follow https://github.com/epigen/cellwhisperer_private/wiki

 ## Install